anttikajanus/tanka-graphql-net-client/README.md

 #### Defining models

-You can define your models as POCOs.
+You can define your DTOs as POCOs.
 In these examples, I'm using separate models for input and output messages.

 ```csharp
 public class Message